openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    PROVIDES += "${@ "virtual/kernel" if (d.getVar("KERNEL_PACKAGE_NAME") == "kernel") else "" }"

-Any recipe that inherits the ``kernel`` class is going to utilize a ``PROVIDES`` statement that identifies that recipe as being able to provide the ``virtual/kernel`` item.
+Any recipe that inherits the ``kernel`` class is going to utilize a :term:`PROVIDES` statement that identifies that recipe as being able to provide the ``virtual/kernel`` item.

 Now comes the time to actually build an image and you need a kernel